adam-ard/organic-markdown/README.md

 # Organic Markdown

 The most natural (and delicious!!) way to program.
-Organic Mardown takes advantage of the markdown extensions used by [pandoc](https://pandoc.org/MANUAL.html) -- specifically yaml blocks at the top of a file, and attributes for fenced code blocks -- to
+Organic Markdown takes advantage of the markdown extensions used by [pandoc](https://pandoc.org/MANUAL.html) -- specifically yaml blocks at the top of a file, and attributes for fenced code blocks -- to